thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ## Notes

 This configuration uses the latest kernel (6.10+) and packages for ASUS laptops, including the H7606WI.
 Configure WiFi via GUI and use `.env` files for secrets.
+For H7606 series variants (e.g., different CPUs, GPUs, or WiFi chips), verify hardware with `lspci` and `lsusb`, and adjust `boot.kernelModules` or `hardware.firmware` as needed.
+Check for kernel updates (e.g., 6.11+) and newer `supergfxctl`/`asusctl` versions at asus-linux.org.
+If flakes change (e.g., stabilized in NixOS 25.05), verify `flake.nix` compatibility.

 ## Bonus: Contributing to nixos-hardware

-Contribute your configuration to [nixos-hardware](https://github.com/NixOS/nixos-hardware):
+Contribute your configuration to nixos-hardware:

 1. Fork the repository.

 2. Create directory:

    ```bash